aledbf/kubernetes-cluster-intel-nuc/README.md

 ## Client certificate installation

 To access the apiserver url (https://10.4.0.2) we need a client certificate.
-Without one we see this:
+Without one we will see this error:
 ```
 $ curl https://10.4.0.2/ -v
 *   Trying 10.4.0.2...